amgallo272/ImageStackView/README.md

 Wanted to try designing a stack of imageviews as seen in many popular apps this was my first attempt.

-Show Stack of imageviews with first image fully shows and procedding images as if its underneath as seen in many popular applications.
+Show Stack of imageviews with first image fully shows and proceeding images as if its underneath as seen in many popular applications.

 Two ways one is with a UIStackView or a UICollectionView